kachwalUttamsharma/FullStack-June-2024/BookMyShow/Pending.md

 ## Class

-1. how can we avoid booking same ticket again
+1. how can we avoid booking same ticket again & 2 people
-2. user is able to select booked tickets
+2. avoid sending multiple otps on password reset

 ## Masters